MSU-Libraries/colophon/README.md

 Assuming you have the three required components ready (source directory, manifest file, suite file), then running `colophon` is quite simple.
 ```
+./colophon -m example_manifest.csv -s suites/verify-video.yml -d example_files/ -v
 ```
+Where:
+* `example_manifest.csv` is the CSV file containing the manifest
+* `suites/verify-video.yml` is a YAML file defining the suite to run against the manifest
+* `example_files/` is a directory where files associated with the manifest are located

+### Flags and Arguments
+A full list of command options is also avilable by using the `-h` or `--help` flag.

+* `-m, --manifest MNFST`    The file manifest as csv file; first row defines labels for each column  [required]
+* `-s, --suite SUITE`       The suite file defining files to match and what stages to run  [required]
+* `-d, --dir DIR`           The source directory in which to find files defined by the suite and manifest  [required]
+* `-w, --workdir WORKDIR`   A directory where to store temp files and results
+* `-r, --retry FAILED`      Re-run failed tests specified in provided JSON file from previous run
+* `-t, --strict`            Exit code 0 only with no manifest entries skipped and no unassociated files
+* `-v, --verbose`           Provide details output while running
+* `-q, --quiet`             Suppress output while running

 ### Colophon Exit Codes
 The primary `colophon` script has three possible exit codes.